mvakde/mvakde.github.io/blog/44-on-arc-1.md

 		- We now know LLMs/DL can learn anything given enough training data
 	- This would also make the benchmark a great test for sample efficiency.
 It would complement ARC-3 very well
 	- Question is how to prevent synthetic data?
 Simple:
-- No offline training/pretraining.
+- Ban offline training/pretraining.
 Models must train from scratch after submission
-	- This ensures
+	- This ensures that synthetic data can't used
+	- I assume this wasn't the case before because it was thought to be impossible.
+My model shows this is possible
+	- It makes the comparison fair across differet models.
+Otherwise some models like LLMs can benchmaxx ARC by using ungodly amounts of offline training.
+(Since the benchmark has been around a long time, many ARC-like datasets have been created)

 <!-- This brings back the task into distribution.
 Yes there is generalisation happening nonetheless, but we understand that in domain generalisation is happening.
 What we now want is OOD generalisation -->